abjshawty/marcel-ai/README.md

 10. Copy PDF files into the _**/pdf**_ folder
 11. `flask run`

-> If you have python3 and docker installed, you can use `bash install.sh` after setting the environment variables in the `.env` file at *step 4*.
+> If you have python3 and docker installed, you can use `bash install.sh` after *step 2*.